iromero91/bomtool/README.md

 This is a work in progress script to create beautiful Bills of Materials from KiCad netlist files.

+# Installation

+You can install this module with pip

+    $ pip3 install -e . --user

+That installs the `bomtool` command.

 # How to use

 To make use of this tool, every component in the schematic must have a